This is the author site with additional resources for

 The book can be purchased here

-and will soon be accessible for subscribers at Oxford Academic (Oxford Scholarship Online previously).
+and is accessible for subscribers at Oxford Academic (Oxford Scholarship Online previously).

 Related publications (as to content or data)